Charlotte Day Wilson: Alpha

 Following a May 2021 announcement, Wilson released her debut album Alpha on July 9, 2021 to favorable reviews.
 Written and produced by Wilson, the album features a number of tracks co-written and produced with Toronto songwriter Jack Rochon (Jack Ro) in addition to contributions from other Toronto acts like Daniel Caesar, BadBadNotGood, Mustafa, and Merna Bishouty.
 Other producers include retro soul artist Thomas Brenneck, R&B producer D'Mile in collaboration with Babyface, Dylan Wiggins (Sir Dylan), and Teo Halm.

 At the 2022 Juno Awards, she was nominated for Songwriter of the Year, Producer of the Year, and Traditional R&B/Soul Recording of the Year.

 Cyan Blue

-Wilson’s second album Cyan Blue was released on May 3rd, 2024 under the label XL Recordings to favorable reviews.
+Wilson's second album Cyan Blue was released on May 3, 2024, under the label XL Recordings to favorable reviews.
 Ammar Kalia from The Guardian said of the album "Wilson finds new confidence, breaking out of the Toronto scene with a record of immense feeling and depth."
 Jesse Zapatero wrote "…Cyan Blue is a testament to Charlotte Day Wilson's growth as an artist.
 It's a richly woozy, sensual, and insightful exploration of relationships, and it firmly establishes her as a unique voice in contemporary music."

 The album was nominated for the 67th Annual Grammy Awards in the category of Best Engineered Album, Non-Classical, with nominations going to Jack Emblem, Jack Rochon & Charlotte Day Wilson as engineers and Chris Gehringer as mastering engineer.

+Patchwork

+Patchwork was longlisted for the 2026 Polaris Music Prize, and the song "Lean", a collaboration with Saya Gray, was shortlisted for the 2026 SOCAN Polaris Song Prize.